panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 ## 1.2 Initializing state

-Every state must have an initial value.
-Straigforward, the first argument of `useState(initialState)` function is the initial state.
+The state is initialized with an initial value.
+The first argument of `useState(initialState)` is the initial state value.

 Let's set bulb switch state to initialize with `false`.
 It means that when the component is rendered first, the bulb is switched off.